robvanson/akouste/README.md

 For the final experiments to work with local audio in a web browser, *JavaScript* and *Third-party cookies* should be allowed (Chrome, Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
 Firefox and derived browsers seem to work in most settings.
 Using *akoúste* with Internet Explorer (IE) does not work.

 To check local audio access, *Audiotest_experiment.html* has been added with associated stimulus files in the *Stimulus* subfolder of *akoúste*.
-When loaded from a web link (URL), *Audiotest_experiment.html* will use the default web based audio.
-When loaded from a local file, it will read a stimulus list from *Audiotest_stimuluslist.js*, which uses local audio files.
+When loaded from the editor, *akousteCreate.html*, it will use the default web based audio. a web link (URL), *  When loaded from the akouste een link (URL) or a local file, *Audiotest_experiment.html* will read a stimulus list from *Audiotest_stimuluslist.js*, which uses audio files stored in the *./Stimuli* folder.

 Browser compatibility was tested with all interfering browser protections switched off.
 Ad-blockers, anti-tracking settings, and blocking third-party cookies interfered with the experiments in most browsers.
 The browsers were tested using the [GitHub pages](http://robvanson.github.io/akouste) examples of the experiments as well as by loading the local *Audiotest_experiment.html* webpage in the downloaded *akoúste* package.